eliashyde/gghat/README.md

 Below is an example of gghat’s functionality in the context of the tidyverse.
 For a more detailed exploration of the package, please look to the relevant vignette.
-This just gives a glimpse of a few of its
+This code just gives a glimpse of a few of pertinent features:
-features:

 ``` r
 library(tidyverse)